How to use header tags on your website pages (Halloween Edition)

 - Create a direct correlation between the language used in your H1 header and your Title tag.
 You’ve spent countless hours performing keyword research, now make sure to incorporate that info onto the page and highlight it so that users and search engines know what the page is about.

 - Include content to support each header.
 A header should summarize a piece of content or pose a question that the following copy is going to answer.

 - Use simple text.
 If you are in doubt about what header tag to apply or if the phrase even qualifies as a header, it’s perfectly acceptable to not add anything (with the exception of an H1 tag).

 How to Incorrectly use Header Tags:

 - Don’t use the same heading on every page.
 If you don’t add a unique phrase to each page header on your website, it will make it difficult for users and search engines to differentiate one page from another.
 This includes the improper use of H1 tags on logos and site titles across all pages.

 - Don’t use headers in your CMS solely to increase font size.
-This is a very common mistake that can be easily avoided by installing plugins such as TinyMCE Advanced that enables features for WordPress and allows you to adjust font sizes without having to use paragraph headings dropdown feature.
+This is a very common mistake that can be easily avoided by installing plugins such as TinyMCE Advanced which enables features for WordPress and allows you to adjust font sizes without having to use the paragraph headings dropdown feature.

 - Don’t go overboard and abuse header tags.
-Some platforms give you up to 6 header options, but if there are too many header tags on page then that’s going to confuse search engines and possibly damage your trust.
+Some platforms give you up to 6 header options, but if there are too many header tags on the page then that’s going to confuse search engines and possibly damage your trust.
 Adding header tags to non-header elements such as footers or navigation elements is not a good practice and they just look spammy.

 - Don’t overthink it.
 If the header tags you have in place follow proper hierarchy and are all supported by content, then chances are you have nothing to worry about.